AmbireTech/adex-protocol/README.md

 #### Analytical reports

-The validators of an OUTPACE channel are usually two instances of the platform: one represents the advertiser, and the other represents multiple publishers.
+The validators of an OUTPACE channel are usually two instances of the validator stack: one represents the advertiser, and the other represents multiple publishers.

 This means they receive all the data related to this OUTPACE channel, therefore allowing them to aggregate it into useful reports (via the `adex-reports-worker` component).